kortney-lee/wihy_app/WIHY_API_CLEANUP_SUMMARY.md

 The result is a **clean, focused architecture** that gives users intelligent, research-backed answers through a simple chat interface, while keeping optional admin tools available for system monitoring.

-The `/ask` endpoint truly is all that's needed for the core user experience! 🎯
+The `/ask` endpoint truly is all that's needed for the core user experience!
+[TARGET]